EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 An example based on the OSCORE test vector from Appendix C.4 of {{RFC8613}} and the EDHOC test vector from Appendix B.2 of {{I-D.ietf-lake-edhoc}} is given in {{fig-edhoc-opt-2}}.
 In particular, the example assumes that:

 * The used Partial IV is 0, consistently with the first request protected with the new OSCORE Security Context.
-As per Section 6.1 of {{RFC8613}}, the Partial IV is thus not present in the OSCORE option.

 * The Sender ID of the client is 0x20.
 This corresponds to the EDHOC Connection Identifier C_R, which is encoded as the bstr_identifier 0x08 in EDHOC Message_3.

 * The EDHOC option is registered with CoAP option number 13.

 ~~~~~~~~~~~~~~~~~
-   o  OSCORE option value: 0x0820 (2 bytes)
+   o  OSCORE option value: 0x090020 (3 bytes)

    o  EDHOC option value: - (0 bytes)

-   o  EDHOC message 3: 085253c3991999a5ffb86921e99b607c067770e0
+   o  EDHOC message 3: 0x085253c3991999a5ffb86921e99b607c067770e0
       (20 bytes)

    o  ciphertext: 0x612f1092f1776f1c1668b3825e (13 bytes)